 Parents are not informed about the history and any problems with a service as details of any inspections and the outcomes of investigations into complaints are not made public by the Ministry.

 For many children ERO reviewers may not visit their service while they are attending as ERO can stretch its review timeline out to 4 years (and even 5 years!), Dr Alexander says.

-So how is it possible to know that a child is in the best of hands?
+So how is it possible to reduce the gamble?

-(a) invites users to rate and review their service
+- invites parents and caregivers to rate and review their service;

-(b) provides important details about services, such as on staffing
+- provides important details about services, such as on staffing; and

-“We are all keen to see every child enjoy the best early childcare and education and it is encouraging for the sector when services are acknowledged for doing well”, says Dr Alexander.
+“We are all keen to see every child enjoy the best early childcare and education.
+It is lovely for services when they are acknowledged by parents and caregivers for doing well and this encourages other services to lift standards and raises the bar of quality in the sector”, says Dr Alexander.